janisl/vavoom/utils/glbsp/README.txt

 The homepage for glBSP can be found here: http://glbsp.sourceforge.net/

-The "GL Friendly Nodes" specifications can be found here: http://glbsp.sourceforge.net/glnodes.html
+The "GL Friendly Nodes" specifications is here: http://glbsp.sourceforge.net/glnodes.html

 The EDGE homepage can be found here: